Learn the common signs of mental illness in adults and adolescents.

 Ziprasidone may also be helpful when prescribed “off-label” for schizoaffective disorder.
 “Off-label” means that it hasn’t been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

-Schizophrenia requires long-term treatment.
+Schizophrenia and bipolar disorder requires long-term treatment.
 Do not stop taking ziprasidone, even when you feel better.

 With input from you, your health care provider will assess how long you will need to take the medication.

-Missing doses of ziprasidone may increase your risk for a relapse in your symptoms.
+Missing doses of ziprasidone may increase your risk for worsening (relapse) of your symptoms.

 Do not stop taking ziprasidone or change your dose without talking with your health care provider first.

-For ziprasidone to work properly, it should be taken every day as ordered by your health care provider.
+For ziprasidone to work properly, it should be taken every day with food as ordered by your health care provider.

 Caution is advised with breastfeeding since ziprasidone does pass into breast milk.